-On 20 August 2020, the Regulator approved the WACC for the electricity distribution system operators and the TSO.
-For year 2021, the real WACC for micro and small electricity DSOs is 4.37% and for medium and large DSOs and the TSO the WACC is 2.65%.
+On 23 August 2021, the Regulator approved the WACC for the electricity distribution system operators and the TSO.
+For year 2022, the real WACC for micro and small electricity DSOs is 4.35% and for medium and large DSOs and the TSO the WACC is 2.63%.
 The approved WACC relates to the electricity TSO - JSC "Augstsprieguma tīkls" and the authorised DSOs.
 When evaluating the TSO and DSOs tariffs, the Regulator, by checking the justification of the costs, may propose a review of tariffs in response to changes in factors which influence tariffs, including profitability.

-According to the Eurostat, electricity prices in the second half of 2021 in Latvia were about 20% lower for household users and 7% lower for non-household users compared to the EU average price.
+According to the Eurostat, electricity prices in the second half of 2022 in Latvia were about 2% higher for household users and 15% higher for non-household users compared to the EU average price.

-In order to guarantee the security of the system in the interconnected electricity transmission system and to take into account the expected significant changes in the operation of the electricity system related to the planned synchronization with the continental European electricity system, in 2020, the Regulator adopted decisions determining that the requirements of the EU regulations on demand connection and grid connection of generators are applicable after their modernization to three substations of JSC "Sadales tīkls", as well as to power-generating modules of JSC "Latvenergo" Kegums hydro power plant, Riga CHP-1 and Pļaviņas hydro power plant.
+In order to guarantee the security of the system in the interconnected electricity transmission system and to take into account the expected significant changes in the operation of the electricity system related to the planned synchronization with the continental European electricity system, in 2020, the Regulator adopted decisions determining that the requirements of the EU regulations on demand connection and grid connection of generators are applicable after their modernization to three substations of JSC "Sadales tīkls", as well as to power-generating modules of JSC "Latvenergo" Kegums hydro power plant, Riga CHP-1 and Plavinas hydro power plant.